Case modding: Lighting mods

-A lighting mod refers to lighting in or on the computer cases.
+A lighting mod adds lighting in or on the computer case.
 This is usually achieved with cold cathode lights (CCLs), LED case fans, or electroluminescent wire lights.
 The lights are sometimes paired with sound controllers that make the lights pulse in time to sound.
 CCLs come in long tubes and produce heat.
 LEDs come in many sizes and forms, most often seen in bars similar to CCLs or within fans.
 Electroluminescent wire, which takes the form of a small light rope, is sometimes embedded in cables such as SATA cables.
 Lighting modifications are usually paired with window mods to help show off the components.
 As well, case fans, CPU heatsink fans, and power supplies themselves may feature lighting, thus enabling plug-and-play.

+Computer hardware companies offer many components with built-in RGB LED lighting, offering dynamic control of the color of each light.
+RGB lighting may be integrated onto fans, liquid cooler pumps, RAM modules, or graphic card coolers, or they may be installed in the case itself as an RGB light strip.
+RGB lights may be controlled by the motherboard with an onboard lighting controller, or externally with a separate controller.
+They may also draw power directly from the power supply.
+Many cases now (as of 2019) come with side windows and RGB fans.